narekye/JS/README.md

 All of this then brings us to today, with JavaScript entering a completely new and exciting cycle of evolution, innovation and standardisation, with new developments such as the Nodejs platform, allowing us to use JavaScript on the server-side, and HTML5 APIs to control user media, open up web sockets for always-on communication, get data on geographical location and device features such as accelerometer, and more.
 It is an exciting time to learn JavaScript.
 ___

+### Helpful information about Angular.js `open-source` framework.
+AngularJS (commonly referred to as "Angular.js" or "AngularJS 1.X") is a JavaScript-based open-source front-end web application framework mainly maintained by Google and by a community of individuals and corporations to address many of the challenges encountered in developing `single-page` applications.
+The JavaScript components complement Apache Cordova, the framework used for developing cross-platform mobile apps.
+It aims to simplify both the development and the testing of such applications by providing a framework for client-side model–view–controller (MVC) and model–view–viewmodel (MVVM) architectures, along with components commonly used in rich Internet applications.
+In 2014, the original AngularJS team began working on Angular (Application Platform).

+The AngularJS framework works by first reading the HTML page, which has embedded into it additional custom tag attributes.
+Angular interprets those attributes as directives to bind input or output parts of the page to a model that is represented by standard JavaScript variables.
+The values of those JavaScript variables can be manually set within the code, or retrieved from static or dynamic JSON resources.

+According to JavaScript analytics service Libscore, AngularJS is used on the websites of Wolfram Alpha, NBC, Walgreens, Intel, Sprint, ABC News, and approximately 12,000 other sites out of 1 million tested in October 2016.[3]
+AngularJS is the 6th most starred project of all time on GitHub.[4]

+AngularJS is the frontend part of the MEAN stack, consisting of MongoDB database, Express.js web application server framework, Angular.js itself, and Node.js server runtime environment.

+___
 Kind regards / Narek Yegoryan